manuelkat/seasonal-storage/README.md

-This is the code related to a presentation at the the OR2022 Conference at KIT in Karlsruhe, Germany.
+This is the Calliope model related to the presentation at the the OR2022 Conference at KIT in Karlsruhe, Germany.

 The presentation slides can be found [here](OR2022_Presentation.pdf).